American Baptist Missions

 Lauran Bethell is a global consultant serving where needed around the world, as a con-sultant, to encourage and facilitate Christ-based ministries that address the exploitation of women and children.
 She is based near Amsterdam, The Netherlands.
 She writes, “I often walk through red-light districts in cities that I visit.
 I’m never comfortable being there, but I know that these are the places where God has called me to be present, despite being uneasy.
 When we opened the New Life Center in Chiang Mai, Thailand, in 1987, I knew that it was important for those first girls to know Christ, to receive an education and to be prevented from having to support their families by being exploited.
 From that tiny beginning, God has multiplied the ministry beyond the bounds of what any of us could have imagined.”

-Tom and Kathy Rice are newly appointed medical missionaries to serve at the Vanga Evangelical Hospital in the Democratic Republic of Congo.
+Tim and Kathy Rice are medical missionaries serving at the Vanga Evangelical Hospital in the Democratic Republic of Congo.
 They are from St. Lewis, MO where they served at the Saint Lewis University.
 Through short-term service in Vanga they became acquainted with Dr. Dan Fountain, who at the time was serving at the hospital, and is now retired.
-Dr. Rice will be taking Dan’s place, and along with his wife they will be training nursing and medical students for Christian centered who person care.
+Dr. Rice has taken Dan’s place, and along with his wife they will be training nursing and medical students for Christian centered who person care.
 Their vision is to train the next generation of Congolese doctors and nurses in Christ-centered, whole-person care, empowering them to use the limited resources available to restore life and health across the D. R. of Congo.

 Judith Sutterlin has retired from a paid position with International Ministries, but has returned to Nanjing, China as a volunteer, to continue her ministry for another term.
 As a church we have continued her as a “Special Interest” missionary without financial assistance.
 She is continuing to serve with the Nanjing Theological Seminary, teaching Biblical studies and English.
 She also ministers with the Amity Foundation which prints and distributes thou-sands of Bibles, and provides medical care in rural towns and villages.
 Judy shares in this ministry by teaching and providing care.
 Through Amity and Amity’s partnership with local believers, American Baptist International Ministries is providing support for 78 children, who have lost parents to AIDS, to stay in school.